memfault/interrupt/_posts/2024-08-27-memory-debugging.md

 operating system, causing it to return too late and miss its real-time “deadline.”

-Eventually I decided to use a profiler to figure out what was going on and turned to the excellent [Tracy profiler](https://github.com/wolfpld/tracy), which is open source and free.
+Eventually, I decided to use a profiler to figure out what was going on and turned to the excellent [Tracy profiler](https://github.com/wolfpld/tracy), which is open source and free.
 Tracy is easy to integrate with your code, allowing you to define different zones for tracing and profiling.
-The Tracy profiling GUI application can connect over the network with your embedded platform and receive trace information in real-time.
+The Tracy profiling GUI application can connect over the network with your embedded platform and receive trace information in real time.
 This helps speed up development and debugging.
 Tracy also comes with a command-line capture tool you can use to capture the trace directly to disk instead of sending it over the network to your workstation.